-The holiday season may be marked by good cheer and glad tidings but it’s also the season for scams, especially those related to gift cards.
+The holiday season may be marked by good cheer and glad tidings but it’s also the season for scams — especially for gift cards.

-While online gift cards aren’t such a big target for thieves, those bought inside stores continue to be vulnerable to scammers.
-In this article, we’re going to talk about how you can protect yourself.
+While online gift cards aren’t such a big target for thieves, cards bought inside stores continue to be vulnerable to scammers.
+In this article, I’ll share things you can do to you can protect yourself.

 Beware These Holiday Gift Card Scams